elonsuk/AIDL2021_Recruitment-Challenge/README.md

 <br>**.csv files**

 <br>```Trial_4_Predictions.csv```: Predictions from the fourth trial.
 Trial 4 solely utilized the 9LDNN model from Trial 3 for training and making predictions.
 Model file got accidentally deleted, but refer to Trial 3 for the details of the DNN model.
+No correlation with ```Trial 4_Feature Engineering+9LDNN.ipynb```; not a prediction made from this project.
+Naming error.